 Around Osaka’s castle

-This is the biggest green area in Osaka with many parks and waterways.
-The area is at it’s best in the cherry blossom season.
+The area is at it’s best during the cherry blossom season.

 |Hotels in the Osaka Castle area, Osaka|